Vacancies and jobs in the UK: May 2026

 Back to table of contents

-Workforce jobs (WFJ) estimates are provided from various sources.
-Those of employee jobs in the private sector are drawn from surveys relating to a reference date of 15 December 2023, whereas those of self-employment jobs are drawn from the Labour Force Survey (LFS), which covers a three-month period from the start of November 2023 to January 2024.
-This is outlined in Section 7: Measuring the data.
+Workforce jobs (WFJ) estimates are provided by various sources, our latest estimates for December 2025 were published in March 2026.
+Estimates of employee jobs in the private sector are from business surveys with a reference date of 12 December 2025.
+Estimates of self-employment jobs are drawn from our Labour Force Survey (LFS), which covers a three-month period from the start of November 2025 to the end of January 2026.

 Back to table of contents